httpie/cli/README.rst

 |build|

-On macOS, the development version can be installed with Homebrew:
+On macOS, the unstable version can be installed with Homebrew:

 .. code-block:: bash